OUR APPROACH: 4D’s

 What is this about?

 After using the “Four D’s” diagram (below 2nd ) in two posts (after “Tinkering ..” and “MVP“), I have some questions about this.
-Most of them were from “business side” – people on project managers, product managers, managers and entrepreneurs.
-Generally, they were looking for ways to implement new popular ‘lean’ principles more effectively for overall continuous improvement of their company.
-In many cases, their engineering organizations were already practicing tight, but for the rest of the organization the interface was small and there were not many throughput in it.
+Most of them were from the “business side” – people on project managers, product managers, managers, and entrepreneurs.
+Generally, they were looking for ways to implement new popular ‘lean’ principles more effectively for the overall continuous improvement of their company.
+In many cases, their engineering organizations were already practicing tight, but for the rest of the organization the interface was small and there was not much throughput in it.

 The reader summarizes the picture given below by what I have heard and understood: